 Eating a wide variety of whole foods, fruits and vegetables will help to ensure you’re getting plenty of antioxidant vitamins and minerals.
-But if in doubt, a daily multivitamin such as Dietvit will help to top you up where you might be missing out.
+But if in doubt, a daily multivitamin will help to top you up where you might be missing out.

 Don’t forget omega 3